Could Acquired Needs Theory Save You Money?

 In one of the Tightwad Gazette books published over 20 years ago, a contributor wrote to author Amy Dacyczyn that she thought baby formula was an “acquired need.”
 Since there was a more natural, and free, way to nurse an infant, this young mother considered commercial baby formula an unnecessary “want.”

-Often, people are convinced that some convenience, product or service is a necessity when it actually isn’t.
+Often, people are convinced that some convenience, product or service is necessary when it isn’t.
 Called an “acquired need,” it is actually a want and not something we can’t live without.
 By paying for such conveniences, we waste money for things that are optional.

 Let’s further explore how acquired needs theory can save you money.